Startup Life, Survival, & The Hustle

-While starting a company is exciting and there’s a lot to be enjoyed in the process, Elon musk once stated that “'Starting a company is like eating glass and staring into the abyss.'
-You have to do lots of things you don't like.".
-Hustlers put their egos aside and take the good with the bad, in order to ensure that their business gets to where they want it to be.
+While starting a company is exciting, and there's a lot to be enjoyed in the process, Elon musk once stated that "'Starting a company is like eating glass and staring into the abyss.'
+You have to do lots of things you don't like."
+Hustlers put their egos aside and take the good with the bad to ensure that their business gets to where they want it to be.

 Do Not Hesitate

-Startups are risky and a huge percentage fail.
+Startups are risky, and a huge percentage fail.
 But part of the journey is setting goals with uncertain outcomes.
-Setting a courageous goal and coming up with endless plans to make it happen is all part of being a hustler.
-Making a list of far-fetched goals, and stepping out of your comfort zone to reach them is part of the process.
+Setting an audacious goal and coming up with unlimited plans to make it happen is all part of being a hustler.
+Making a list of far-fetched goals and stepping out of your comfort zone to reach them is part of the process.